THE LOCKERS

 Bill “Slim the Robot” Williams - b.
 Los Angeles, CA 1952 - Went to Manual Arts High School LA

-A CELEBRATION OF THE 7 ORIGINAL MEMBERS OF THE LOCKERS “THAT CHANGED THE FACE OF DANCE”
+A CELEBRATION OF THE 7 ORIGINAL MEMBERS OF THE LOCKERS “THE GROUP THAT CHANGED THE FACE OF DANCE”

-This website was created in 2009 by six of the seven living original LOCKERS (Don “Campbellock” Campbell, Toni Basil, Dave “Greg Campbellock Jr” Pope, Leo “Fluky Luke” Williamson, Bill “Slim the Robot” Williams, and Adolfo “Shabba-Doo” Quinones, Fred Berry passed away in 2003), co-signed with the assistance of Greg Bodell, Esq.
+This website was created in 2009 by six of the seven living original LOCKERS (Don “Campbellock” Campbell, Toni Basil, Dave “Greg Campbellock Jr” Pope, Leo “Fluky Luke” Williamson, Bill “Slim the Robot” Williams, and Adolfo “Shabba-Doo” Quinones, Fred Berry passed away in 2003), co-signed with the assistance of lawyer Greg Bodell, Esq.
 Now enhanced with additional dates obtained from the Lockers’ original contracts for television and live show performances, dated newspaper articles, interviews, and other legal documents to validate all historical statements below.

 After Campbell’s recording of his song “The Campbellock”, two years of perseverance and hard work of Toni Basil and Don Campbell, the opportunity arose when Toni was asked by the Dick Clark Production to choreograph the Roberta Flack Special and the foundation of the group was formed for the show premiering on ABC June 19, 1973.
-The group was first named the Campbellockers.
-Due to legalities, 7 shows later they were officially renamed The Lockers on October 23, 1973.
-The group officially performed on television as The Lockers November 23, 1973 on ABC’s “InConcerts” together with (as listed in TV Guide) Sly and The Family Stone, BB King and more.
-On December 14, 1973 The Lockers signed with one of the biggest talent agencies in North America representing some of the biggest entertainers worldwide: CMA (later restructured as ICM) with agent Fred Lawrence.
-And history was made.
+(Toni had previously worked as a choreographer for Dick Clark Productions, since the beginning of the mid-1960s.)

 This was eight years before MTV, thirty-five years before YouTube, and decades before any television and international dance competition.